workflowhub-eu/about/Workflow-RO-Crate/index.md

 ### File Format

-The Workflow RO Crate must be zipped, and have the file extension `.crate.zip` to be recognized by WorkflowHub.
+The Workflow RO-Crate must be zipped, and have the file extension `.crate.zip` to be recognized by WorkflowHub.

 ### Extracted Metadata